 Use the online housing application form to request permission for this option no later than the application closure date.
 If your request is approved, you will receive a rebate for your housing payment, however CEA will not provide you with any assistance setting up independent housing.
 Keep in mind, rebates are not granted to students who move out of their CEA housing or choose to pursue independent living arrangements after the application closure date.

 One of the benefits of studying abroad is the chance to explore outside your host city.
-Excursions are offered for all semester, year, and summer programs.
-Semester students are typically offered two to three excursions and summer students are typically offered one to two excursions.
+Excursions are offered for all semester, and summer programs.
+Semester students are typically offered between two to three excursions and summer students are typically offered between one to two excursions.
 You will receive a calendar of excursions during orientation.
 Here are some of the day trips and weekend trips we’ve offered in the past:

 Visit to Mapuche Ruca

 The Mapuche are indigenous to Chile, and their history is as rich as it is dramatic.
 Learn the story from the Mapuche themselves as you engage with this unique culture in a traditional Mapuche ruca, or hut.
 You will also have the opportunity to experience Mapuche dances, rituals, and a traditional meal.